kjhealy/covdata/README.md

 - Data from the US Centers for Disease Control's [Coronavirus Disease 2019 (COVID-19)-Associated Hospitalization Surveillance Network](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/covidview/index.html) (COVID-NET).
 See below for details about this network and the scope of its coverage.
 - Data from [Apple](http://apple.com/covid19) on relative trends in mobility in cities and countries since mid-January of 2020, based on usage of their Maps application.
 - Data from [Google](https://www.google.com/covid19/mobility/data_documentation.html) on relative trends in mobility in regions and countries since mid-January of 2020, based on location and activity information.
+- Data from the [CoronaNet Research Project](https://coronanet-project.org), providing event-based tracking of governmental policy responses to the corona virus.

 The data are provided as-is.
 More information about collection methods, scope, limits, and possible sources of error in the data can be found in the documentation provided by their respective sources.
 (Follow the links above.)

-Data are current through Friday, April 24, 2020.
+Data are current through Monday, April 27, 2020.

 ## Installation